interstellar/starlight/starlight/doc/Protocol.md

 [ChannelProposeMsg](#channelproposemsg)
 is the first that Guest hears about the channel.
 Before this,
-Guest's channel is considered to be in the [Start](#start) state.
+Guest’s channel is considered to be in the [Start](#start) state.